 The Salvation Army Staff

-Christine Shaw Long has been passionately working with The Salvation Army of Wake County for eight years.
-In her current role as Director of Social Ministries, Christine manages the shelter for women with children and operates a number of crisis assistance programs open to the community.
+CHRISTINE SHAW LONG has been passionately working with The Salvation Army of Wake County for more than fifteen years.
+In her current role as Director of Social Ministries, she oversees program operations at the Center of Hope.
+These programs include a 90-bed emergency shelter for women with children, Project CATCH - Community Action Targeting Children who are Homeless, Project FIGHT - Freeing Individuals Gripped by Human Trafficking and a number of Crisis Assistance programs open to the community.

-Christine sits on the boards of the Triangle Disability Advocates, the North Carolina State University School of Social Work, and serves on the North Carolina Human Trafficking Comission.
-Her previous board involvement includes Prevent Child Abuse, Circle of Parents and the Wake Housing and Homeless Coalition.
-Christine has also been instrumental in the planning and implementation of the 10-year plan to end homelessness in Wake County.
+Christine has had previous board placements including the Triangle Disability Advocates, Prevent Child Abuse, Circle of Parents program and the Wake Housing and Homeless Coalition.
+She also assisted in the planning and implementation of the partnership to end homelessness in Wake County.
+Christine is also a part of the statewide coalition against human trafficking, holds a seat on the North Carolina Human Trafficking Commission and on The Salvation Army’s North American Anti-Human Trafficking Council.
+In 2017, she was presented with the National Salvation Army’s Excellence in Social Work Award.
 She received her Bachelor's and Master's of Social Work degrees from East Carolina University.

-Jere Schramm is currently our Athletic Director at the Community Center.
+JERE SCHRAMM is currently our Athletic Director at the Community Center.
 He coordinates Winter Basketball, Baseball, Summer Basketball, Soccer, and Flag Football, where nearly 100 coaches volunteer to coach almost 1200 kids per year - all with in a safe and Christian environment.
-In addition, he coordinates outside gym rentals and Be ALL FOR CHRIST basketball clinic's, as well as led the Red Kettle Campaign efforts the past two years!
-Jere is a member of The Salvation Army Corps (church) for over 50 years and plays in the brass band.
+In addition, he coordinates outside gym rentals and Be ALL FOR CHRIST basketball clinic's, as well as led the Red Kettle Campaign efforts.
+Jere has been a member of The Salvation Army Corps (church) for over 50 years and plays in the brass band.
 Prior to working at the Army, Jere managed car rental business for 30 years and did property management for 10 years.
 He previously lived in Ohio, NYC, Kentucky, Maryland, and Florida.
 He now resides in Raleigh with his wife married and enjoys the company of his 4 adult children and 1 grandson.